home-assistant/Iconic/README.md

 ### Under the hood
-When installing Iconic, several things are happening under the hood:
+When installing Iconic, several things are happening:
 - After the Iconic repo is cloned, a custom version of [SwiftGen](https://github.com/DZNLabs/SwiftGen) is downloaded along with its dependencies.
 - Before pods are installed, `SwiftGen` is compiled
 - [Iconizer](Source/Iconizer/Iconizer.sh) is ran, executing `SwiftGen` using a [custom stencil for Iconic](Source/Iconizer/iconic-default.stencil).